ClevelandOnRails/rubyonrailsbook/src/chapters/chapter_1.md

 - Rakefile: This file finds and loads tasks that you can run from the command prompt.
 The tasks are defined in the components of rails, and in Gems (dependencies defined in the Gemfile).
 - README.rdoc: This is a brief manual for your application.
 You need to edit this file to tell others what it does, how to configure it, any system dependecies, etc.
 - script/: Contains the rails script that will start your app and can contain other scripts you write to deploy or run your applicaiton.
-- test/: Unit tests, fixtures and other test resources.
-These will be covered in a future chapter.
 - tmp/: Temporary files, ignore this.
 - vendor/: A place for all third-party code.
 In a normal Rails applicaiton, this includes Ruby Gems, the rails source code (if you choose to install it in your actual project) and plugins containing additional prepackaged features.